Königssee: Description

 Situated within the Berchtesgaden Alps in the municipality of Schönau am Königsee, just south of Berchtesgaden and the Austrian city of Salzburg, the Königssee is Germany's third deepest lake.
 Located at a Jurassic rift, it was formed by glaciers during the last ice age.
 It stretches about 7.7 km in a north-south direction and is about 1.7 km across at its widest point.
 Except at its outlet, the Königsseer Ache at the village of Königssee, the lake is similar to a fjord, being surrounded by the steeply-rising flanks of mountains up to 2700 m, including the Watzmann massif in the west.

-The literal translation of the name, Königssee, appears to be "king's lake"; however while König does indeed mean "king", there had been no Bavarian kings since the days of Louis the German until Elector Maximilian I Joseph assumed the royal title in 1806.
+The literal translation of the name, Königssee, appears to be "king's lake"; however while König does indeed mean "king", there had been no Bavarian kings since the days of Louis the German (d.
+876) until Elector Maximilian I Joseph assumed the royal title in 1806.
 Therefore, the name more probably stems from the first name Kuno of local nobles, who appear in several historical sources referring to the donation of the Berchtesgaden Provostry in the twelfth century; the lake was formerly called Kunigsee.

-The Königssee Railway (Königsseebahn) served the lake from 1909 until 1966.
+The Königssee Railway (Königsseebahn) served the lake from 1909 until 1965.
 Its last tracks were dismantled during 1971, and the former station of the Königssee Railway in Berchtesgaden (Königsseer Bahnhof) was demolished in 2012.
 The only remaining element of the railway is the Königsee station, which is now a restaurant.
 The track route is mostly used as a walking path.

 In 1944, a sub-camp of the Dachau concentration camp was built nearby, located near a residence Heinrich Himmler had built at Schönau for his mistress Hedwig Potthast.